gluster/glusterdocs/docs/Administrator-Guide/Events-APIs.md

 *New in version 3.9*

+NOTE : glusterfs-selinux package would have to be installed for events feature to function properly when the selinux is in enforced mode.
+In addition to that, the default port to be used for eventsd has now been changed to 55555 and it has to lie between the ephemeral port ranges.

 ## Set PYTHONPATH(Only in case of Source installation)
 If Gluster is installed using source install, `cliutils` will get installed under `/usr/local/lib/python.2.7/site-packages` Set